-While there are many different options for promoting brands on social media, e-mail continues to be the most successful marketing platform for businesses who sell products or services online or in person.
+While there are many different options for promoting brands, email marketing continues to be the most successful activity for businesses who sell products or services online or in person.

-For eCommerce businesses, e-mail provides the tools needed to reach their target consumers.
-Whether it is a highly personalized message, information on orders, or sneak peaks of upcoming sales, e-mail is the most effective method for reaching your ideal customers.
+For eCommerce businesses, email provides the tools needed to reach their target consumers.
+Whether it is a highly personalized message, information on orders, or sneak peaks of upcoming sales, email is the most effective method for reaching your ideal customers.

-Even more critical, e-mail analytics tools make them trackable, which means businesses can determine how impactful their e-mails are to their consumers, and then use the data results to optimize results for the future.
+Even more critical, email analytics tools make them trackable, which means businesses can determine how impactful their emails are to their consumers, and then use the data results to optimize results for the future.

-To help reach customers at the right time, and for the best reasons, here are ten eCommerce e-mails your customers will love receiving.
+To help reach customers at the right time, and for the best reasons, here are ten eCommerce emails your customers will love receiving.

-Sending a welcome e-mail is extremely important for eCommerce brands to do.
-Welcome e-mails are appreciated by customers, and it gives you an excellent opportunity to provide them with valuable information, and possibly even a discount to encourage them to shop more.
+Sending a welcome email is extremely important for eCommerce brands to do.
+Welcome emails are appreciated by customers, and it gives you an excellent opportunity to provide them with valuable information, and possibly even a discount to encourage them to shop more.

-It is important to strategize your welcome e-mail.
+It is important to strategize your welcome email.
 You want to give your customers the right amount of information, but not overwhelm them.
 If there are too many words or too much design, you will reduce your conversions.